RafaelAmauri/Image-Studio/README.md

 Without vectorization, the same operations on the same image took over **20 minutes**.
 So, in a way, you could say that the code in this repo is **8K-ready**! 😁

-## Leveraging C
+## 🏎️ Leveraging C code

 In cases where the code has to run sequentially and parallelization + SIMD acceleration are not applicable (for example, in the [Floyd-Steinberg Dithering Algorithm](https://en.wikipedia.org/wiki/Floyd%E2%80%93Steinberg_dithering)), I opted to use **Cython**, which is a superset of Python that lets me use C-level types and performance optimizations while writing in Python-like syntax.
-Cython transpiles the Python-like code into C and handles type conversion from Python to C natively.
-The transpiled C code is then compiled into a shared library that can interact seamlessly with the rest of the Python codebase, combining the readability and simplicity of Python with the raw performance of C code.
+Cython transpiles the Python-like code into C and natively handles the conversion from Python types to C types.
+The transpiled C code is then compiled into a shared library that can interact seamlessly with the rest of the Python codebase, combining the readability and simplicity of Python with the raw performance of C.

 To illustrate the benefits of using Cython, my implementation of Floyd-Steinberg originally used vectorized Numpy code to run, and it took ~3 minutes to dither a 4K image, because the algorithm has local pixel-level dependencies that can't be run fully in parallel.
 Using Cython, it now takes ~3 seconds to run Floyd-Steinberg on the same 4K image.